 Let's look first at the giving splits of the top 100 donors cumulatively over this period.
-As mentioned, 79 of these donors split their contributions at least 90%-10% between the Democrats and Republicans.
-119 The NRA, for example, gave 18 percent of its donations over this time to the Democrats and 82 percent to the Republicans, while ATLA gave 88 percent to the Democrats and 12 percent to the Republicans.
+As mentioned, 79 of the top donors from 1989 to 2002 split their contributions at least 90%-10% between the Democrats and Republicans.
+The NRA, for example, gave 18 percent of its donations over this time to the Democrats and 82 percent to the Republicans, while ATLA gave 88 percent to the Democrats and 12 percent to the Republicans.